souzamarlon/bootcamp-gympoint/README.md

 $ cd backend
 $ yarn

+# Note:
-It is necessary to create the database in postgres before to run the yarn sequelize db:migrate.
+# It is necessary to create the database in postgres and then you can execute yarn sequelize db:migrate.

-# Run migrations to your database
+# Run migrations and the seed to your database:
 $ yarn sequelize db:migrate
+$ yarn sequelize db:seed:all

 # Run the backend server
 $ yarn dev